Loper Bright Puts Federal Agency Regulations in Bullseye, Raises Tax Questions

 Mayo Foundation for Medical Education and Research v.
 United States

-This 2011 case involved a dispute over whether Mayo’s medical residents at its university hospital medical clinic were exempt from Federal Insurance Contribution Act (FICA) taxes under a specific provision of the Internal Revenue Code (IRC).
+This 2011 case involved a dispute over whether Mayo’s medical residents at its university hospital medical clinic were exempt from Federal Insurance Contribution Act (FICA) taxes under a specific provision of the IRC.

 Mayo residents took part in a formal and structured educational program and had written exams.
 This program provided residents additional education in a specialty to become board certified in that field.
 The residents typically cared for patients, examining and diagnosing them 50–80 hours a week supervised by senior residents and faculty members.